nelhage/blog.nelhage.com/source/_posts/2015-11-01-what-mongodb-got-right.markdown

 -- in a few years, once the implementation matures -- as a superior database for a wide range of use cases.

+This post is also not an exhaustive consideration of design choices in MongoDB.
+In the interests of space, I've omitted several areas of discussion that I could also point at as containing valuable ideas.

 [mongo]: https://www.mongodb.org/
 [webscale]: http://www.mongodb-is-web-scale.com/
 [broken-by-design]: http://hackingdistributed.com/2013/01/29/mongo-ft/